kikrishn/Blog/_posts/2020-09-25-elementary-vs-submodel.md

 we often restrict our attention to the constants $0$ and $1$, as well as binary functions $+$ and $\times$, and a relation $\leq \subseteq \mathbb{N}^2$.
 An example that we will refer to for the rest of this post will be graphs.
-A graph has a single binary relation $E$.
+A graph has a single binary relation $E$ -- the edge relation.

 When studying any fixed branch of math, the discourse is usually confied to formulas involving only some collection of symbols.
 Often we prove things